jimboca/udi-poly-camect/README.md

 You can add the nodes to a scene to know when a Person shows up [Person Scene](pics/ScenePerson.png)

+## Discussion Forum

+The discussion topic for this nodeserver is at the [UDI Camect Nodeserver V2 Forum](TBD) Please discuss issues there, or if you now for sure it is a bug or needed feature add it to issues below.

+## Issues

+If you have an issue, please add an issue so I can keep track since it is hard to remember issues reported on the Forum.

 ## Version History

 - 0.2.1: